 Equitable Life is a focused, stable and strong company.
-We have sufficient earnings and capital to meet our future growth targets, and we continue to grow steadily.
+We are well-positioned to meet our future growth targets, and we continue to grow steadily.
 Our growth in sales has been driven by our ability to implement our strategic plan, placing a priority on products, service and execution.
 Our financial success reflects our continued commitment to profitable growth and our ability to navigate a changing regulatory and economic environment.